ID: 1490

 Status: pending

-How projects are announced shapes community trust and engagement.
-The Pioneer-Burdekin Pumped Hydro case in Australia shows why transparency from the start is vital for mega projects.
+How megaprojects are announced shapes community trust and engagement.
+Survey findings from Australia's Pioneer-Burdekin Pumped Hydro case show why transparency from the start is vital.

-Drawing on community survey data and documentary sources, this paper examines how residents experienced and perceived engagement during the project’s investigative phase.
-Findings highlight three dynamics: (1) lack of early, transparent communication created a trust deficit; (2) inconsistent and limited dialogue undermined confidence; and (3) perceptions of distributive equity strongly influenced willingness to engage.
+Drawing on community survey data and documentary sources, this paper examines how residents experienced and perceived engagement during the project’s planning and investigative phase.
+Findings highlight three dynamics: (1) the absence of early, transparent communication created a trust deficit; (2) inconsistent information generated confusion about project intent and process; and (3) perceived inequities and procedural unfairness diminished willingness to engage.
 In this climate, residents relied on informal networks and social media, heightening exposure to misinformation and disinformation.

-The case demonstrates that project announcements establish trust trajectories and influence resilience to misinformation.
-Even after its 2024 cancellation, the Pioneer-Burdekin proposal left fractured communities and heightened distrust of large-scale renewable energy.
+The case demonstrates that project announcements set trust trajectories and shape community resilience to misinformation.
+Even after its cancellation, the Pioneer-Burdekin proposal left fractured communities and enduring distrust toward large-scale renewable energy, underscoring the importance of transparency from the start.

 Dr Jillian Ash is an applied social scientist specialising in social impact, energy transitions and qualitative research in Australia and the Pacific.